joseph-c-mcguire/predictive-maintenance-app-backend/README.md

 npm test
 ```

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.